uw-cmg/MAST/MAST/doc/source/12_0_1_developmentworkflow.rst

     (mast_myname_test)[user@cluster ~]$ pip install --cert=~/anaconda/ssl/cacert.pem MAST

 The cert tag may be important for finding newer versions etc.

 If unsure, use pip -v -v -v (v for verbose)

 You may also have to manually install ase and add it to PYTHONPATH

-Now, you would actually want to develop on a git clone version of MAST rather than the package-installed MAST.
+Now, you would actually want to develop on a git clone version of MAST rather than on the package-installed MAST.

 So, unlink the package-installed MAST::

     cd ~/anaconda/envs/mast_myname_test/lib/python2.7/site-packages/